 If you are having difficulty with the material, have questions or other concerns, you may come to office hours or make an appointment.
-You are encouraged to ask questions; I am available to help you learn!
+Please reach out with any questions to the TA, Bing Mo: mobingxi@msu.edu.
+Please note that the TA and instructor will endeavor to return e-mails with a 48 hr window.